 |Lit I Book List||Reading Reality Book List|

 * ¡Adelante!
 Book Group – sponsored by the AAUW Interbranch Council

 The Movie Group is rather like a book group, yet reviews & discusses different movies that members first see on their own before the scheduled meeting.
 This group meets at members’ homes each month.
 The hostess recommends the movies.

 Try a new restaurant or enjoy an old favorite.

 Out-To-Lunch (left) invites members to visit a different local restaurant each month.
 This group is a great way for new members to get to know more people from the branch in a relaxed social setting

 Our Golf group plays 9 holes every Monday at different courses around the area during the season, April through October.
 All skill levels above beginner are welcome.

-EXPRESSIONS is a group for all kinds of creative activity.
+A group for all kinds of creative expression.
 The group sponsors are Jayne Kasten, Carol Derington and Nance Roth.
 At each meeting a different member leads various creative activities and crafts.
-At the November meeting,. members learned an old art of “tea bag folding” first done in England.
+At the November meeting, members learned an old art of “tea bag folding,” first done in England.
 English tea bags were available in decorated paper squares, and an art developed around them.